coderoyalty/alx-interview/0x01-lockboxes/README.md

     continue
 ```

 To use the key from a box, certain conditions are required. the key of the box must be less than the number of boxes in the collection, and the box in reference must be unexplored.
 We can pay a visit to an explored box as the keys provided is already use to visit other boxes.
 This is to prevent circular exploration of the collection.
-If this criterias are met, we can visit other boxes referenced by the keys in the latest visited box.
+If this criteria are met, we can visit other boxes referenced by the keys in the latest visited box.

 Remember the `visited_boxes` keeps record of all visited box throughout the journey and a visited box is an opened box because there was a key provided to open it.
 Any visited box is check this way `visited_boxes[box_id] = True`.
 So, by the end of the exploration we just need to check if the whole boxes are marked as visited.